pnamunn/pnamunn/README.md

-**I'm Patricia Munn, a Computer Engineering student at San Diego State University**
+**I'm Patricia Munn, recent graduate from San Diego State University with a degree in Computer Engineering, minor in Mathematics.**

-- I'm interested in the biomedical & space industries
+- I'm interested in the biomedical, space, and robotics industries
-- I have experience with Python, C/C++, Verilog, ROS2, Docker
+- I have experience with C/C++, Python, Verilog, ROS2, Docker

 <!--